usaid-cs/yesterday-i-learned/android.md

 - Since debloating a ROM doesn't resize the system partition, it is important to choose a phone (and carrier combo) that does not ship with useless junk in the first place.
 - The "shutter speed" and "aperture" settings in Android are fake.
 What are you, stupid?
 There is no shutter (apart from some of Samsung's experiments).
 Both settings are emulated.
 - Tasker's `%DATE` format will change depending on the system locale.
+- For some reason, qcrilmsgtunnel is responsible for _showing_ your signal icon.